Fall 2025 Project 11: Mobility Scooter

 Describe Design Details

-Steps: After initial measurements, we decided that we could efficiently integrate the footrest and folding step into one another.
+After initial measurements, we decided that we could efficiently integrate the footrest and folding step into one another.
 We knew that the most important aspect of this scooter was its accessibility, so we had to let go of some other good ideas to make room for the primary design aspect.
 After a post measurement, we realized that we could take advantage of a preexisting bracket that swivels with the seat.
 This Bracket would allow a permanent footrest to swivel with the chair.
 This would give our client the room to turn around the stairs to sit down and a place for them to rest their feet; two birds, one stone.
-The step that folds down for our client would need two accomplish two things: descend from below the top step, then extend outward as well.
-This would be accomplished with multiple binary links attached to the outside of both steps and an industrial strength sliding drawer assembly, respectively.
-Of course, a locking mechanism would need to be added so the stair would not randomly fall.
+The step that folds down for our client facilitates getting onto the vehicle, after which point it can be retracted with a magnetic telescoping pole that connects to a nut epoxied to its surface.
+The geometry of the bottom step accommodates use as a footrest in this configuration.
+Beyond this, grip tape is applied to the top of each step to minimize the risk of slips and falls.

-Charging: It’s important to us and our client that their scooter is fully charged when they need it, so we are integrating a passive charging system into their car, which allows the car to charge the 24 Volt Scooter Battery ONLY when the engine is running.
-To achieve this, the following modifications will be made to the existing electrical system attached to the mobility scooter lift affixed to the rear of the car.
-Running away from the positive lead that runs directly from the battery to the lift (which, has a 30 Amp fuse) would be a 12 volt relay rated for 20 Amps.
+It’s important to our client and us that their scooter is fully charged when they need it, so we are integrating a passive charging system into their car, which allows the car to charge the 24 Volt Scooter Battery ONLY when the engine is running.
+To achieve this, the following modifications are made to the existing electrical system attached to the mobility scooter lift affixed to the rear of the car.
+Running from the positive lead that runs directly from the battery to the lift (which has a 30 Amp fuse) would be a 12-volt relay rated for 20 Amps.
 This relay would be flipped by a fuse that is only active when the car is on, like a phone charging port.
 The relay would consume 0.96 Watts from the 90 that are available to phone charging to keep the relay flipped and the scooter battery charging.
-Once this relay was flipped, the 12 volts coming from the battery would be stepped up to 24 volts then fed into a CC/CV Buck converter to supply a steady 2 A supply at 24 volts.
+Once this relay was flipped, the 12 volts coming from the battery would be stepped up to 24 volts, then fed into a CC/CV Buck converter to supply a steady 2 A supply at 24 volts.
 Then, this would output to the scooter battery to be charged.
+And of course, a weatherproof case for these components is provided to diminish, if not eliminate, electrical hazards.

 Engineering Analysis 1